-Disconnect all plugs to your computer and move it to
+Disconnect all plugs to your PC and move it to

-Start by replacing all the heat sink thermal compound for any heatsinks attached to your motherboard.
+Start by replacing all the heat sink thermal paste for any heatsinks attached to your motherboard.

-Also, make sure that the heat sinks are properly mounted and making good contact on the surface area that it’s meant to be cooling.
+Also, ensure that the heat sinks are properly mounted and make good contact with the surface area where it’s meant to be cooling.

-If replacing the thermal paste doesn’t help, it’s down to the motherboard itself, or the power supply.
+If replacing the thermal paste doesn’t help, it’s down to the motherboard or the power supply.

 5. Troubleshoot cooling issues of the case

-If all your overheating problems were solved by removing the case lid, go through the following process to resolve any cooling issues caused by the case’s cooling.
+If all your overheating problems were solved by removing the lid, go through the following process to resolve any cooling issues caused by the case.

 Make sure you have enough airflow moving through the case.

-This means that you must have fans installed in such a way that enough air gets drawn into the case and exhausted out again.
+This means that you must have fans installed so that enough air gets drawn into the case and exhausted again.